 Take the Proactive Approach

-As a business, you may be wondering what you can do to be proactive in helping your workforce manage their migraine symptoms.
+As a business, you may be wondering what you can do to be proactive in contributing to your workforce health.
 With migraine being the third most prevalent illness in the world, it’s statistically likely that business owners have employees with migraine currently working for them.

 How does Avulux work?
 Simply put, it absorbs the harmful wavelengths of light and allows soothing light into the wearer’s eyes.
-Avulux lenses differ from any other lens on the market, the lens is patented, proven, approved as a medical device, and truly unique.
+Avulux lenses differ from any other lens on the market, the lens is patented, proven, and unique.
 Read about the science here.

 To detail the harmful effects of light, a study in 2016 found that white, blue, amber, and red light increased the migraineur subjects’ headache pain intensity and green light was actually shown to reduce pain intensity.
-Therefore, specifically filtering out certain wavelengths of light and allowing other wavelengths of light in may prove beneficial in reducing photophobia and potentially headache intensity6.
+Therefore, avoiding exposure to certain wavelengths of light and allowing other wavelengths of light in may prove beneficial in reducing photophobia and potentially headache intensity6.

 Improve Employee Quality of Life and Happiness

-Avulux® users do not experience any tolerance or side effects, there are many customers that have found and continue to find relief by simply wearing their Avulux® migraine glasses at the onset of their migraine symptoms.
+Avulux® users do not experience any tolerance or side effects, there are many customers that have found and continue to find success by simply wearing their Avulux® migraine glasses at the onset of their migraine or light sensitivity symptoms.

-You are likely to both increase productivity and employee well-being by proactively providing your workforce Avulux migraine glasses.
+You are likely to both increase productivity and employee well-being by proactively providing your workforce Avulux migraine & light sensitivity glasses.
 You can likely hypothesize what these benefits mean to your business in the long run: increased growth, better customer service, profitability, and you get the idea.

-Best of all, there’s no risk.
-If Avulux® isn’t bringing you or your employees the expected relief, return them for a refund.
-Relieve your migraine, increase productivity, and get back to your life.
+Best of all, if Avulux® isn’t helping you or your employees manage the impact of light, return them for a refund.
+Manage light, increase productivity, and get back to your life.
 Try Avulux® today.

 6Rodrigo Noseda, Carolyn A. Bernstein, Rony-Reuven Nir, Alice J. Lee, Anne B. Fulton, Suzanne M. Bertisch, Alexandra Hovaguimian, Dean M. Cestari, Rodrigo Saavedra-Walker, David Borsook, Bruce L. Doran, Catherine Buettner, Rami Burstein, Migraine photophobia originating in cone-driven retinal pathways, Brain, Volume 139, Issue 7, July 2016, Pages 1971–1986, https://doi.org/10.1093/brain/aww119